russell-n/thetuna/tuna/components/iperfquality.rst

     DESCRIPTION = """
     The Iperf quality metric runs iperf and returns the median bandwidth to the optimizer that calls it.
-Note that if you run it without interval reportin g it will grab the summary value at the end which.
+Note that if you run it without interval (--inter val) reporting it will grab the summary value at the end which, I believe i s the mean and might be slightly different from a mean of interval reportin
+    g.
+I don't know which is more accurate but I assume the final calculation i s.
     """